martinreus/node-chrome/README.md

 This is a Docker image based on node:6.11.4 which also contains an installation of the latest Chrome Browser, which enables javascript unit tests on a headless Chrome in CI environments.

-## notes when using Karma and Docker CI containers
+## Using Karma and Docker Container in CI tests
-To be able to use Chrome Headless, it is necessary to create a custom ChromeHeadless configuration which disables sandboxing, so that Chrome has sufficient permissions on a Docker Container.
+To be able to use Chrome Headless, it is necessary to create a custom ChromeHeadless in karma.conf.js configuration which disables sandboxing, so that Chrome has sufficient permissions on a Docker Container.

     customLaunchers: {
       ChromeNoSandboxing: {